If you’re reading this article, you’re looking for an alternative to Kajabi.

-Plus the paid plans are super reasonable as well.
-Their Basic plan costs $49/month and the Pro Plan costs $99/month and unlike Kajabi, there is no limit on the number of courses or students you can have in your school.
+Plus, the paid plans are super reasonable as well.
+Their Basic plan costs $49/month, and the Pro plan costs $99/month.
+Unlike Kajabi, there is no limit on the number of courses or students you can have in your online school.

-Thinkific is ideal for anyone who is looking for an online course platform and not an all-in-one platform.
-Plus it is more reasonably priced which makes it one of the best alternatives to Kajabi for beginners.
+Thinkific is ideal for anyone looking for a standalone online course platform and not an all-in-one platform.
+Plus, it is more reasonably priced, making it one of the best alternatives to Kajabi for beginners.

-Want to know more?
+Want to know more about Thinkific?
 Take a look at our detailed Kajabi vs Thinkific comparison.

 Teachable is another popular online course platform that, like Thinkific, is focused on offering only the core features of creating and selling an online course.

 So you get more of a learning management system along with the essential tools for selling your courses.
-You won’t get features for email automation or sales funnel creation.
+However, you won’t get email automation, or sales funnel creation features.

 Additionally, you can deliver your content to your members through its well-designed course player.
-The course player is mobile responsive but then, you don’t have any mobile apps for your students to access your courses.
+The course player is mobile responsive, but you don’t get mobile apps for your students.